asterinas/asterinas/docs/src/README.md

 # Introduction

-This document describes Jinux, a secure, fast, and modern OS written in Rust.
+This document describes Asterinas, a secure, fast, and modern OS written in Rust.

 As the project is a work in progress, this document is by no means complete.
 Despite the incompleteness, this evolving document serves several important purposes: